 Group Admins are also granted Group Officer status.
 Group Officers have the ability to approve followers for their entity.
-Groups that are set to approve followers automatically will not need to handle these approvals.
+Groups set to approve followers automatically will not need to handle these approvals.

-To gain Group Admin access, you must have the approval to do so and agree to the terms and conditions established for the Events Calendar.
+To gain Group Admin access, you must be approved and agree to the terms and conditions established for the Events Calendar.
 To view these terms and apply for access, complete this form and choose the Event Publisher with Group/Dept Administrator Access option.
-You can request access for as many groups and departments as you like.
+You can request access to as many groups and departments as you like.

 A note about co-sponsors

-In order to add co-sponsors to your events, you have to have those departments and organizations added to your admin access.
+To add co-sponsors to your events, you must have those departments and organizations added to your admin access.
 For some people, this may be a few extra departments; for others, it may be a dozen or more.
-If you find that you need to have more departments or groups added to your access, use the same form that you used to request access initially.
+If you need to add more departments or groups to your access, use the same form you used to request access initially.

 Only Platform Administrators can remove Event and Group Admin access from an account.
-In order to request this type of change, reach out to the Events Calendar Team via this Service Now form.
+To request this type of change, reach out to the Events Calendar Team via this Service Now form.